anil-650/notes/DS/graphs.md

   2. Undirected graphs

 1. Directed graphs
-  + A directed graph is a graph made up of a set of vertices connected by ages in which the ages half direction.
+  + A directed graph is a graph made up of a set of vertices connected by ages in which the ages have direction.
   + It's a unidirectional graph.

 ```